Within This Page

 A certification is a confirmation that a product meets defined criteria of a standard.
 ISO defines certification as: "any activity concerned with determining directly or indirectly that relevant requirements are fulfilled."

 Green product certifications are intended to outline and confirm that a product meets a particular standard and offers an environmental benefit.
 Many product labels and certification programs certify products based on life-cycle parameters, making them multi-attribute programs.
 These parameters include energy use, recycled content, and air and water emissions from manufacturing, disposal, and use.
-Others focus on a single attribute, such as water, energy, or chemical emissions that directly impact IEQ.
+Others focus on a single attribute, such as water, energy, or chemical emissions that directly impact Indoor Environmental Quality (IEQ).

-A green product certification is considered most respected when an independent third party is responsible for conducting the product testing and awarding the certification.
+A green product certification is considered most respected when an independent third-party is responsible for conducting the product testing and awarding the certification.
 Third-party means they are independent of the product manufacturer, contractor, designer, and specifier.
 Third-party labels and green product certification programs can be helpful in evaluating the attributes of green products because they validate that the product meets certain industry-independent standards.
 They can also offer greater assurance to consumers, designers, specifiers, and others that a product's marketing claims accurately reflect its green attributes.
-Many product certifications are also recognized within comprehensive green building rating systems such as LEED, Green Globes, and the National Green Building Standard.
+Many product certifications are also recognized within comprehensive green building rating systems such as LEED, Green Globes, BREEAM, and the National Green Building Standard.
 As a result, green product certifications are on the rise as market conditions change and the demand for greener products continues to increase.
 It is important to note that greenwashing, which is defined as the use of green claims that are not true or are unverifiable but used to sell products or a corporate image, has become commonplace as companies try to stay competitive in the green marketplace.
+(See also Evaluating and Selecting Green Products.)

 ISO-defined Types of Green Product Certification Labels